Skip to main content

 Getting arrested and charged with driving under the influence (DUI) is an overwhelming situation.
 You have many court dates to attend.
 You face heavy fines and possibly jail time.
 You also may lose your driver’s license for a lengthy period.

-Your sentencing for a DUI conviction will include many elements.
-Most states require even first-time offenders to undergo a substance abuse assessment and treatment if needed.
 Your course may have you attend a victim impact panel and weeks of classes.
-You may need to complete alcohol awareness classes or alcohol and drug education to get your driver's license back after your suspension.
+You may need to complete alcohol awareness classes or alcohol and drug education to get your driver’s license back after your suspension.

-DUI Education: In-Person or Online?
+DUI Education: In-Person vs. Online

-Finding the appropriate education course may be daunting.
-You will need a certificate of completion for your DUI case in criminal court and for your state's department of motor vehicles (DMV).
+Online classes can offer convenience for a busy lifestyle.
+Yet, you will still need to complete all the requirements, including any in-person sessions or live online attendance, to pass the course.
+You will need a certificate of completion for your DUI case in criminal court and for your state’s department of motor vehicles (DMV).

 State Online course accepted?
 Course links